 The thigh pockets have zippers, which makes it a little harder to get my phone in and out, but also holds it a lot more securely.

-Psst: These Columbia hiking leggings are also available in plus sizes.
+Psst: They’re also available in plus sizes.

 Check prices: